nikunjraykundlia/interview-ai/README.md

 3. **Interview Feedback**: Triggered when completing an interview (`POST /api/interview/[id]/complete`)
    - Sends all Q&A pairs along with interview metadata
    - Generates overall feedback, strengths, areas for improvement, and next steps
-   - Automatically falls back to Gemini if n8n fails

-## 🔒 Security & Authentication

-- JWT-based authentication
-- Tokens stored in `localStorage` as `auth_token`
-- Bearer token authentication for API requests
-- User ownership verification for all interview operations
-- Secure password hashing with bcrypt

 ## 📊 Database Schema